Sports Coach Logo Sports Coach Training Principles Fitness Components

 Dr Larry W. McDaniel, Matt Ihler, and Callin Haar discuss typical runners' foot injuries.

-There are many sports injuries that runners suffer, and many of these injuries may result from overuse.
+There are many sports injuries that runners suffer, many of which may result from overuse.
 Other foot problems may be related to chronic injuries that develop over time.
 This paper will focus on some common injuries suffered to the foot.
 According to Mike Walden, a former teacher of sports injuries, sports massage, and sports science, "the average runner has between 37-56% risks of injury during a year's training."
 (Walden 2005)[5]

 Plantar Fasciitis

 Plantar Fasciitis is characterized by pain in the inferior heel or the origin of the arch ligament when weight is placed on the foot.
 The pain is most commonly felt at the attachment of the heel bone.
 Tenderness and swelling under the heel may be associated with the injury.
-(Prentice 2006, page 541-543)[4]
+(Prentice 2006, pages 541-543)[4]

-Plantar Fasciitis develops due to tension that occurs in the Plantar Fascia during extension of the toes and depression of the longitudinal arch during weight-bearing activities.
+Plantar Fasciitis develops due to tension in the Plantar Fascia during the extension of the toes and depression of the longitudinal arch during weight-bearing activities.
 The development of Plantar Fasciitis is not well understood, yet several factors may play a role in the development of the condition.
 Some of these factors include obesity, excessive pronation of the foot, heel spurs, prolonged periods of standing, reduced ankle dorsiflexion, and high arches.

 The individual usually experiences the most pain in the morning or with increased activity over some time.
 The pain may subside as the foot warms up but may worsen during the day due to extended periods of walking.
 Since Plantar Fasciitis is a frequent ailment among runners, it is commonly assumed to result from repetitive microtrauma.
-(Prentice 2006, page 541-543)[4]
+(Prentice 2006, pages 541-543)[4]

 Stress Fractures